cyberfined/harakiri/README.md

 # Harakiri

-Compiler for a simple programming language named harakiri.
+Compiler for a simple programming language named harakiri to an assembly.
+It's implemented without LLVM or GCC backend.

+## Supported architectures

+* Aarch64

 ## Syntax